microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 {% include image.html url="\assets\img\upload_dc/upload_dc_3.png" height="900" width="900" description="Upload DC" %}

-And your devices are immedialty added to your DC, you just have to complete the settings and your DC is ready !
+And your devices are immediatly added to your DC, you just have to complete the settings and your DC is ready !

 {% include image.html url="\assets\img\upload_dc/upload_dc_4.png" height="900" width="900" description="Upload DC" %}